tikendraw/groq-on/README.md

   ### using Agroq client
   To use the Groqon package in your Python code:

-  Make sure you have start groqon server withMaking Requests to the  `groqon serve` command in the background
+  Make sure groqon server is running or use `groqon serve` command to start groqon server

   ```python
   from groqon import GroqonClient, GroqonClientConfig